ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

 .. literalinclude:: fs/copy-glob.out
    :language: text

-The ``--report`` output can be especially useful in combination with wildcards to allow downstream logic to process a set of copied files whose identity is not known in advance.
+The ``--report`` output can be especially useful in combination with glob patterns to allow downstream logic to process a set of copied files whose identity is not known in advance.

-Note that directories are excluded, and recursive copies are not supported.
-To recursively copy from a shell script, where you might otherwise use ``uw fs copy``, consider using ``cp -r``; and from Python code where you might otherwise call ``uwtools.api.fs.copy()``, consider using the standard-library :python:`shutil.copytree <shutil.html#shutil.copytree>`.
-For more control, including file-grained include and exclude, consider the unrivaled `rsync <https://rsync.samba.org/>`_, which can be installed from conda in case your system does not already provide it.
-It can be called from shell scripts, or via :python:`subprocess <subprocess.html>` from Python.

-See :ref:`files_yaml` for more information on the semantics of the ``!glob`` tag and wildcard copies.
+See :ref:`files_yaml` for more examples and information on the semantics of the ``!glob`` tag.

 ``link``
 --------